 Soon you begin to pick-up the of the nuances in the natural green world: the calls of the Sulphur-crested cockatoo and Australian king parrot; scent of the Eucalypt, texture of the earth underfoot or a rough Bunya pine tree, see a shy red-legged pademelon or a water dragon scurrying to a creek.
 Enjoy refreshing morning tea along cool trails under sub-tropical rainforest canopies and fresh locally sourced packed lunch in an open giant Eucalypt forests, home of the koala and some of the 304 species of birds found in the region.
 Join us in a Bushwalk to reconnect with Nature.

-Designed for the avid birdwatcher, fauna and flora enthusiast and nature photographer to see as much wildlife as possible and share interests in this Half-Day tour.
+Designed for the curious and avid birdwatcher, wildlife and flora enthusiast and nature photographer to see as much wildlife as possible and share interests in this Half-Day tour.
 In a roomy, air-conditioned mini-van we visit 6-8 locations with short tranquil easy walks, no more than a few hundred metres, to a vantage point.
 Ample time and opportunity to photograph and observe flora and fauna in their natural habitat is factored into this tour.

 The UNESCO Noosa Biosphere Reserve is a unique area where tropical and temperate zones overlap, providing varied ecosystems and where we visit 6-8 locations which include Mangroves, Wallum, Wet and Dry Eucalypt forests and Rainforests.
 40 per cent of Australia’s bird species are found in this area, some 304 species including Migratory wader species.
 Other fauna species include Eastern Grey kangaroo, Koala, Grey-headed flying fox, Echidna, Brush-tail possum, Ring-tail possum, Platypus, Carpet python.
 Rich in biodiversity we stop to enjoy a delicious, locally sourced morning tea as we absorb the ambience of this very special Nature reserve.